Volunteers taking charge as Ukrainians arrive in the thousands | CBC News

 "Because people can communicate through social media, they're not necessarily relying on the same government channels to come to our country," said group administrator Sophie Hargest, who, like her friend Horsley, has deep roots in the social services sector.

-"They want to have a freer approach to how they find support in the community," Hargest said.
+"They want to have a freer approach to how they find support in the community."

 Filling a gap